How to sanity-check project deadlines with Date Difference

 How do I handle partial days?

-Convert them to hours in your notes and keep Date Difference for whole-day tracking.
+Track fractions as hours in your notes and leave Date Difference for the whole-day math.

 Does the tool handle time zones?